PoomaniC/Financial_Analysis/README.md

 - Step 9 : Visual filters (Slicers) were added for these fields named "products", "Gender" & "Years".

 - Step 10 : Pie chart was also added to the report design area representing the total revenue by Regions in perecntage.

     U.S.A.: 78.65M (61.73%)
     U.K.: 32.14M (25.2%)
     Asia: 16.62M (13.06%)

 - Step 11: Revenue Distribution - I was created total revenue by stores.
 Using Line Chart visual to diplay the revenue.

     Store 1: 61.95M
     Store 2: 27.81M
     Store 3: 19.87M
     Store 4: 17.78M

-- Step 12 : Using Bar chart visual to display total and average revenue by Products
+- Step 12 : Using Bar chart visual to display total and average revenue by Products.
     Smartphones: Smartphones are the top revenue-generating product.

     The highest total revenue for Smartphones Revenue is 20.8M.
     The highest revenue for Accessories is 5.6M.
     The highest for Laptops is 3.6M, and for Tablets, it’s 3.3M.

 - Step 13 : Using Clustered bar chart for Total Revenue by Products and Rank.

   Top Products by Revenue:
       Smartphones: 39M
       Tablets: 17M
       Laptops: 12M